December is a natural pause point for small and midsize businesses.

 As leaders reflect on 2025, a few realities are shaping smarter planning conversations:

-SMBs don’t need more technology in 2026.
+These business leaders don’t need more technology in 2026.
 They need technology that works together — and someone accountable for making it work.

 Platforms sell tools.
 Partners deliver outcomes.